 The last thing you want to do, though, is ruin your display with ho-hum vehicles for your glorious spread.
 Especially when there are crackers good enough—nay, exceptional—to stand on their own and for decades.

 You know the ones: buttery, golden crackers with holes punched in between puffed-up, flaky bubbles sparkling with traces of salt.
 The ones that feel indulgent on their own, addicting with their shattering crunch and illusory richness.

-When it comes time for your summer meat and cheese platters, you want the buttery best.
+When it comes time for your meat and cheese platters, you want the buttery best.
 And that's what we're here for.
 We tasted crackers from one of the most popular brands you'll find in stores and ranked them from the just OK to the best.
-All to help you find the best, tastiest, buttery cracker.
-For more, check out these 15 Classic American Desserts That Deserve a Comeback.
+Plus don't miss 6 Things You'll See at Costco This Year.

 Kellogg's Club Crisps

 New to the line, these are advertised to be "thin and crispy with the light, buttery goodness of Club crackers."
 They come loose in a foil bag and claim to have no artificial colors or flavors.
 However, what is in their makeup is potato starch, cornstarch, and oat fiber, none of which you'd find in Kellogg's classic green box.
 These additives were necessary to give them the thin, fragile, chip-like quality the new product offers, but unfortunately, they were not improvements.

 There were a lot of broken pieces in the bag, which was not surprising given the crackers' ultra-light, brittle composition.
 Anyone could definitely taste the potato starch; it was more obvious of an impression than even white flour or general cracker.
 The closest comparison I can provide is that of a lightly buttered, undersalted plain Pringles chip.